j-ostmeyer/comp-avg/README.md

 ```
 to create the executable.
 The tool is now ready to be used.
 It is recommended, however, to copy the two files `comp-avg` and `summary` into a directory that is part of your environment `$PATH`, e.g. `~/bin/`.

 The default code depends on `FFTW3`.
-If you do not have `FFTW3` installed and cannot install it easily, you compile with
+If you do not have `FFTW3` installed and cannot install it easily, compile with
 ```
 make MYFFT=-DSTANDALONE
 ```